Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Experiments

-\textbf{Implementation Variants and Details.} We implement our densification and culling in PyTorch, and modify the \texttt{preprocessCUDA} function within the rasterizater to support visibility culling.
-These modules are integrated into the Mini-Splatting framework to establish Mini-Splatting2, denoted as MSv2 (Ours).
-To construct the dense Gaussian model, we build Mini-Splatting2-D (MSv2-D) by replacing simplification in MSv2 with importance pruning, which preserves a relatively larger number of Gaussians.
-To manage memory consumption during MSv2 optimization, we disable SH coefficients during the densification stage, similar to Mini-Splatting, and initiate training with lower resolution (\textit{i.e.}, 0.5$\times$ resolution) in this period.

-Both of our Mini-Splatting2 variants, MSv2 and MSv2-D, incorporate improved implementations provided by Taming-3DGS \cite{taming3dgs}.
-Note that this enhanced codebase, referred to as 3DGS-accel, has recently been merged into the official 3DGS implementation, which we highly recommend as the new baseline for 3DGS.
-All experiments are conducted on a workstation equipped with an Intel Xeon Platinum 8383C CPU and a single RTX 3090 GPU.
+\textbf{Implementation Details.} We implement our Gaussian organization and simplification strategies in PyTorch, and integrate them into the optimization pipeline of 3DGS~\cite{kerbl20233d}.
+In addition, we extend the Gaussian rasterization module to support the rendering of Gaussian indices and depth points.
+To support our accelerated model variants, we build upon the improved 3DGS implementation introduced in~\cite{taming3dgs}.
+This enhanced codebase has been merged into the official 3DGS repository and is referred to as 3DGS-accel in our experiments.
+During the densification stage, we adopt a low-resolution initialization strategy, starting training at half-resolution (\ie, 0.5$\times$) for both MSv2 and MSv2-D to improve efficiency.
+All experiments are conducted on a workstation equipped with an Intel Xeon Platinum 8383C CPU and a single NVIDIA RTX 3090 GPU.